Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 Download our guide to building reading super skills.

 In literacy, “decoding” refers to breaking down unfamiliar words into smaller chunks in order to figure out how to pronounce them and understand their meaning.
-These skills are ultimately a core anchor for all other reading abilities a child needs to develop to become a strong reader.
+These skills are ultimately a core anchor for all other abilities a child needs to become a strong reader.
+For instance, skilled readers often rely on context clues to decipher the meanings of complex words; understanding context is therefore crucial for successful decoding (and reading comprehension and much more).

-The primary reason why decoding skills in reading matter stems from how humans have evolved.
+The value of decoding strategies stems from how humans evolved.
 Our brains are extremely adept at oral language development.
 Kids learn how to speak naturally and almost without anyone directly teaching them.
 This ability makes sense because humans have spoken language for much, much longer than humans have written language down — tens of thousands of years longer, in fact!

 In stark contrast, it takes humans more time, effort, and energy to learn, understand, and recall the relationship between letters written on paper, the sounds those letters make when spoken, and the meaning that specific combinations of letters or words convey — also known as reading.

 Our evolutionary history with language has major implications for reading instruction.
-By building decoding skills in reading, students navigate unfamiliar words more readily because they can figure out the fundamentals that make up that word.
+Language comprehension, alongside word recognition, is essential for effective reading comprehension.
+By building their decoding skills, students navigate unfamiliar words more readily because they can figure out the fundamentals that make up those unknown words.

 According to Understood.org, in order to successfully decode written text, students need to know: